Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

    - **+ Choose segment**: select Finance and click **Add**
    - Click **Next**

-1. On **Configure policy status** page ture on the toggle for Set your policy to active state.
+1. On **Configure policy status** page turn on the toggle for Set your policy to active state.

    ![](../media/lab13-image26.png)